 - 1 Tablespoon vanilla extract or vanilla paste

-- extra all-purpose flour powdered sugar for rolling out dough
+- extra all-purpose flour for rolling out dough

-Place butter and sugar in large bowl of electric stand mixer and beat until light in color.
-Add egg, milk and vanilla extract or paste beat to combine.
+- Place butter and sugar in large bowl of electric stand mixer and beat until light in color.
+This could take up to 5 minutes.

-Put mixer on low speed, gradually add flour, and beat until mixture pulls away from the side of the bowl.
-If dough looks and feels dry slowly add up to 1 TBSP of milk to moist dough.
+- Put mixer on low speed, gradually add flour, and beat until mixture pulls away from the side of the bowl.
+If the dough looks and feels dry, slowly add up to 1 tablespoon of milk to moisten the dough.

-Divide the dough in half, wrap in plastic wrap, and refrigerate for 2 hours.
-I divide the dough, so one stays cold while I’m working with the other one.
+- Divide the dough in half, wrap in plastic wrap, and refrigerate for 30 minutes or until ready to use.
+Tip: I divide the cookie dough, so one stays cold while I’m working with the other one.

-Sprinkle surface where you will roll out dough with powdered sugar.
-Remove 1 wrapped pack of dough from refrigerator at a time, sprinkle rolling pin with powdered sugar, and roll out dough to 1/4-inch thick.
-Move the dough around and check underneath frequently to make sure it is not sticking.
-(If dough has warmed during rolling, place cold cookie sheet on top for 10 minutes to chill.)
+- Sprinkle the surface where you will roll out the cookie dough with all-purpose flour.
+Remove one wrapped pack of cookie dough from refrigerator at a time, sprinkle rolling pin with powdered sugar, and roll out dough to 1/4-inch thick.
+Move the cookie dough around and check underneath frequently to make sure it is not sticking.
+(If cookie dough has warmed during rolling, place the cold cookie sheet on top for 10 minutes to chill.)